 GoPros have taken action sports by storm and the surf world is no exception.
 The POV cameras have given us a way to capture awesome new perspectives and take the viewer into the action.
 Case in point: see Surfline’s GoPro of The World to get digitally barreled.

 There’s a lot of great GoPro accessories out there, so we’ve rounded up the best GoPro mouth mount and accessories for surfing.
-Before you head out on your next surf safari, get equipped with your favorite GoPro accessory to take your camera work to the next level.
+Before you head out on your next surf safari, get equipped with your favorite GoPro accessory to capture epic memories and take your camera work to the next level.

 MyGo Mouth Mount

 If you’re looking for the most comfortable GoPro mouth mount, look no further.
 The MyGo Mouth Mount has a comfortable rubber mouthpiece, bite supports for stable footage, and a massive air channel for unrestricted breathing.

 A GoPro mouth mount is the best way to get that first-person perspective, and especially great to capture all those barrels on your next surf trip.